Bedroom style

-Choosing luxury bedding: Beyond Thread Count
+Choosing luxury bedding: beyond thread count

-Choosing luxury bedding: Beyond Thread Count
+Choosing luxury bedding: beyond thread count

+Thread count is the number of threads, both horizontal (weft) and vertical (warp), woven into one square inch of fabric.
 So, if a sheet has 200 horizontal threads and 200 vertical threads per square inch, its thread count is 400.

-🧵 Higher thread count doesn't always mean better quality.
-In fact, it can sometimes mean the opposite.
 Some manufacturers pack in short, low-quality threads just to boost the number, leading to fabric pilling and feeling rough.

-💨 Breathability and softness depend more on the material and yarn quality than the thread count.
+Breathability and softness depend more on the material and yarn quality than the thread count.
 For example:

 • 400-thread count bamboo sheets may feel much softer than 1000-thread count cotton ones